A Complete Guide to Pinterest for Travel Bloggers: Grow Your Traffic

 Let’s start with the basics.
 I’ve already mentioned that Pinterest is a visual search engine.
 But it’s also a social media platform.
 Some bloggers will tell you that Pinterest is a search engine and nothing more.
 Not quite.
 Yes, Pinterest functions as a search engine, but it also has a social component.
 Like other social media platforms, Pinterest wants engaged users who consistently pin, save, and comment.
 It rewards those who create and share great content.
 Secondly, Pinterest has group boards where people who write about the same topics come together to share their content.
 I’m mentioning this because if you treat Pinterest as just a search engine, you won’t be as successful.
 You should treat Pinterest as both a visual search engine and a social media platform.

-After I started taking Pinterest seriously, look what happened to my traffic:
+After I started taking Pinterest seriously, look at what happened to my traffic:

 Patience is necessary